Carryover Cooking

 | 71°C (160°F) — ground pork | 66°C (150°F) | 66°C (150°F) |

-Factors that increase or decrease carryover
+What factors increase or decrease carryover?

 Why sous vide has almost no carryover